iJakub/Zodiac/README.md

 * Second Surname
 * Nickname

-Using this data, the script is able to create 150 urls that may belong to the person you are interested in.
+The script is able to create 150 urls that may belong to the person you are interested in.

 ## Executing